 We offer education and advice for the development of companion animal care and control within the community.
 On each visit to the community there is a component of education offered to the school children on topics such as dog bite prevention, and basic animal care.
 Assistance with dog by law development and dog control is offered.

-During our time in Wabaseemoong Independent Nations this past fall, we collaborated with students from the local high school.
-Some of our team members in the recovery station taught the students how to care for animals post surgery.
-We were thrilled to see the students dedicated to providing compassionate care to the animals, and keen to help our team with other clinical tasks.
+During our time in Wabaseemoong Independent Nations this past September, we collaborated with students from the local high school.
+Some of our team members in the recovery station taught the students how to perform post-operative animal care.
+We were thrilled to see the students dedicated to providing compassionate care to the animals, and keen to help our team with clinical tasks.
 Our hope is to encourage community engagement with the educational component of our spay and neuter clinics.

-A team of 10-12 veterinarians, veterinary technicians and assistants are assembled in order to travel to the community to conduct up to five annual veterinary clinics.
-Each of the veterinary team members volunteers their time and expertise.
+A team of 10-12 veterinarians, veterinary technicians and assistants travel to rural and remote communities throughout Northern Ontario to conduct veterinary care.
+Team members volunteer their time and expertise to promote the mission of GBAQT.

-An annual visit to each community is planned until successful dog population control is achieved and also based upon the continued commitment of each community to our shared purposes.
+An annual visit to each community is planned until successful dog population control is achieved and there is continued community commitment to ensure our shared purpose.
 Further veterinary visits are made based on need for dog or animal population control as well as the support from the community and the availability of the team.

 Since 2012, GBAQT has partnered with communities throughout Northern Ontario to perform spays and neuters, and conduct wellness checks on over 1500 dogs.
 All these animals have received identification by tattoos or microchips and their individual pictures and health information has been left in the respective communities as well as a microchip scanner.

-Over the years we have forged bonds and friendships with many people in the north.
-We've been fortunate to see the northern lights, experienced the ceremony of sweat lodges, ice fished, seen lots of bears, moose and wolves, been smudged, driven through a snowstorm on May 24th, been “drummed in” to welcome us and “drummed out” to say goodbye, and listened to many stories from elders about the Creator as well as Ojibway traditions.
+Over the years we've forged bonds with many people in Northern Ontario.
+Members of our team have been fortunate to see the northern lights, experienced the ceremonies of sweat lodges and smudging, ice fished, seen bears, moose and wolves, driven through a snowstorm on May 24th, been “drummed in” to welcome us and “drummed out” to say goodbye, and listened to many stories from elders about the Creator as well as Ojibway traditions.

 Roscoe’s story September 2022, Wabaseemoong Independent First Nation

-While our team was assisting Wabaseemoong Independent First Nation with their dog population control, we had the pleasure of admitting Roscoe to be assessed on day 3 of our clinic.
+While our team was assisting Wabaseemoong Independent First Nations with their dog population control, we admitted Roscoe on day three of our clinic.
 He was presented to be neutered, but missed the cut off time for surgery.
-He received a physical examination, a heartworm test, and vaccinations for DHPP and R, as well as internal parasite control for roundworms, hookworms, and tapeworms, and external parasite control for sarcoptic mange, fleas, and ticks.
+He received a physical examination, heartworm test, vaccinations for DHPP and R, internal parasite control for roundworms/hookworms/tapeworms, and external parasite control for sarcoptic mange, fleas, and ticks.
 Roscoe was found to be heartworm positive, so he received a heartworm slow kill protocol.
-His wonderful owner was advised to keep him quiet and warm overnight and to present him in the morning for his neuter surgery.
-If the dogs that have heartworm worms are too active after their treatment, they may develop life threatening pulmonary emboli among other complications.
+His owner was advised to keep him quiet overnight and to present him to our clinic the following morning for his neuter surgery.
+This is because heartworm positive dogs may develop life threatening pulmonary emboli among other complications if they are too active after receiving treatment.

 The next morning our team was alerted to Roscoe’s owner rushing into the clinic extremely distressed.
-The team rushed to assist and triage Roscoe.
-It became clear that Roscoe was hypothermic, and needed to be warmed and assessed.
-We were able to place a surgical warming blanket on him.
-Roscoe received compassionate and competent care from the GBAQT team, and was placed on intravenous support and continuous monitoring.
-By noon, Roscoe was up and walking.
-He was kept quiet, and re-assessed over the day.
-And released to his happy owner at the end of our day.
+Our veterinary team immediately triaged Roscoe and it became clear that he was hypothermic.
+Roscoe received exceptional care from our team, and was placed on intravenous support and continuous monitoring.
+By noon, Roscoe was up and walking, and released to his owner at the end of the day.

-We learned that Roscoe had been placed in a crate and in a quiet environment, but Roscoe managed to escape the crate and adventure all night in the rain.
-In the morning, his owner found him comatose in a ditch, and then wrapped him in a blanket and ran to our makeshift clinic.
-Roscoe survived, and was admitted to the clinic on day 5 of our clinic, for his successful neuter surgery.
+Later on, we learned that Roscoe had been placed in a crate overnight but managed to escape and adventure all night in the rain.
+In the morning, his owner found him comatose in a ditch and wrapped him in a blanket with the intention of bringing him to our clinic.
+Roscoe survived and underwent successful neuter surgery on day 5 of our clinic.

 Dr. Linda Bolton graduated from the Ontario Veterinary College in 1984.
 She has lived and